 It is recommended that the students only come by flight or cab and not by bus where the risk of contracting COVID-19 may be high.

-- Students and staff will travel from the field camp to the field site on a daily basis in separate vehicles.
+Students and staff will travel from the field camp to the field site daily in separate vehicles.
 We will have 7-seater SUV’s and will have 4 students in each vehicle.
 Occupants will wear face masks at all times.
 Staff will be in the vehicle behind.

 U.S. citizens of Pakistani or Bangladeshi descent are subject to administrative processing and should expect additional delays when applying for Indian visas.

-On reaching the field school site, the student has to register with the local police.
-The program director will facilitate this office visit.
+On reaching the field school site, the student has to register with the local foreign registration office (The field Directors will facilitate the office visit).

-Citizens of other countries are asked to check the Indian embassy website at their home country for any additional visa requirements.
+Citizens of other countries are asked to check the embassy website page at their home country for specific visa requirements.